pbastowski/meteor-ng2/README.md

 }
 ```

 The `: MyService` type annotation, above, is all you will need to inject the `MyService` service into your component's constructor.
-So, make it easy for yourself and do this:

-    meteor add pbastowski:typescript

 TypeScript can, for the most part, be used as a drop-in replacement for Babel.
 You will have to rename your `.js` files to `.ts`.
-Other than that, most ES6 and some ES7 features will be available to you - for what works see the official [TypeScript](http://www.typescriptlang.org/Handbook) support page.
+Other than that, all ES6 and some ES7 features will be available to you - for what works see the official [TypeScript Handbook](http://www.typescriptlang.org/Handbook) page.

-**Note**: If you know how to do this easily with Babel then I will add support for Babel also.
+**Note**: If you know how to do this easily with Babel then let me know and I will add support for Babel also.

 ## Templates